 As the example at www.vistrails. as a VisTrails workflow parameter (see comment on the insights they've org/index.php/User:Tohline/IVAJ/ Figure 1) that we use to examine how gained from examining a range of Levels2and3 shows, our IVAJ article far test particles residing in different model parameters outside those origi- offers yet another enhancement level over traditional journal articles.
-By amount of time; in general, the collec- We invested considerable time in clicking the red "Execute on my App, users can execute Figure 1's VisTrails workflow on their own computers.
-Of course, they can realdisplays an image generated by a customized VisTrails workflow using the indicated values of the three variable parameters, $Omega_frame (= \Delta \Omega)$, rho_min, and Propagation_time.
+By amount of time; in general, the collec- We invested considerable time in clicking the red "Execute on my tion of streamlines will shorten if we our original article, piecing together desktop" button displayed within the App, users can execute Figure 1's VisTrails workflow on their own computers.
+Of course, they can realthat the customized Python module tion.
+It's not unusual for computa- ize this Level 3 enhancement only if uses; individual streamlines are trun- tional sciences researchers to invest they've previously installed VisTrails min.
+(Densities have been normalized scientific fruits of this labor in two tion designed to run under a wide such that the model's maximum den- static images (Figures 2 and 3).
+Our range of operating systems, so we astrophysical model that we focused with the investment of relatively value that such applications can bring displays an image generated by a customized VisTrails workflow using the indicated values of the three variable parameters, $Omega_frame (= \Delta \Omega)$ , rho\min, and Propagation\time.
 The VisMashup App generates a new image in the online article (in accordance with the workflow shown in Figure 1) if the reader selects a different set of parameters and clicks the green "Update" button.
 Clicking on the red "Execute on my desktop" button downloads the Figure 1 workflow to the reader's computer system for local execution.